Yosimitso/MockDoctrineManager/README.md

 Usage
 ---------
-Mock of Doctrine\ORM\EntityManager, this bundle logs persisted, removed and flushed entities, and basic operations like transactions.
+Mock of Doctrine\ORM\EntityManager which implements EntityManagerInterface, this bundle logs persisted, removed and flushed entities, and basic operations like transactions.
 It enables you to check if entities are correctly registered and if your workflow is respected

 Please note that this bundle is new and focus on most current operations, including :